 Focuses on planning, organization, and implementation of budgeting including fund accounting, auditing, and debt management in the public sector.
-Prerequisites: MATH 1315 or higher with a grade of C or better, POSI 3301 and 3316 with a grade of C or better.
+Prerequisites: MATH 1315 or higher with a grade of C or better, PA 3301 and PA 3316 with a grade of C or better.

 The organization and management of the machinery for executing public policies, with particular emphasis upon the Federal bureaucracy.

 Intensive analysis of theories and processes of both policy formation and policy enforcement in the American administrative system, emphasizing the regulatory function.
 Prerequisite: POSI 2310 and PA 3301.